Spencerx/prism/README.md

 ## Welcome to `prism`!

+All I'm saying is that maybe people would be a bit more willing to write unit tests if they were prettier to look at... 💅

-Make your unit testing a bit easier on the eyes.
+Make your unit testing results not only easier on the parse, but downright pleasant to look at!
 Prism works anywhere `go test` works, so it can be quickly integrated into any project using Go v1.24 or higher (that's when `-json` was introduced).

 ![prism demo](./demo.gif)